Dancing Barry: Los Angeles career

-Two years later, in 1982, Richards moved to Los Angeles and became a real estate mortgage broker, as well as a part-time magician.
+Two years later, in 1982, Richards moved to Los Angeles and became a popcorn-machine salesman.
+The business was not successful, and he became a mortgage broker, as well as a part-time magician.
 A friend, who believed the Los Angeles Lakers's home crowd at The Forum was "laid back", convinced Richards to revive his Dancing Barry routine.
 On March 20, 1983, the Lakers called a timeout in the fourth quarter after a 17-point lead over the Dallas Mavericks had been reduced to one point.
 The band was playing "When the Saints Go Marching In", when Richards got up and danced.
 Lakers announcer Chick Hearn took notice of his performance, and the Lakers scored eight points in a row and won the game, 117–110.

-For the following seven-plus seasons, Dancing Barry was a regular at Lakers games, always performing during the fourth quarter.
-He was a staple of their Showtime Era, and his tenure with the team included six NBA Finals appearances and championships in 1985, 1987 and 1988 for the Lakers.
+For the following seven-plus seasons, Dancing Barry was a regular at Lakers games, usually performing in the second half.
+He was a staple of their Showtime era, and his tenure with the team included six NBA Finals appearances and championships in 1985, 1987 and 1988 for the Lakers.
 He no longer had to pay for tickets, and he was paid $35 a game during his first season with the Lakers, the same rate as the Laker Girls were paid.
 When the Los Angeles Clippers offered to pay him $200 a game, the Lakers matched the offer.
 He was perturbed that he never received another raise.
-Although he came up with new comedy dance routines that required people to help, Dancing Barry had to pay them out of his own pocket.
+He came up with new dance routines that required people to help, while paying them out of his own pocket.

-Dancing Barry usually performed wearing stylized sunglasses, and wore either an all-white or custom-made purple-and-gold tuxedo.
-Barry's high-level energy frequently worked a quiet Forum crowd into a frenzy.
-During some broadcasts, Chick Hearn credited him with firing up the crowd and the Lakers.
+Dancing Barry usually performed wearing sunglasses, and wore either an all-white or purple-and-gold tuxedo.
+Barry's energy frequently worked a quiet Forum crowd into a frenzy.
+During some broadcasts, Hearn credited him with firing up the crowd and the Lakers.
 Barry sometimes joined then-Laker Girl Paula Abdul in an on-court skit.

 Dancing Barry performed again in Houston in a 1986 Finals game between the Rockets and the Boston Celtics, where he said he was accosted by a fan who called him a "traitor".
 Barry recalled his last appearance for the Lakers being a 15-point victory against the Chicago Bulls in January 1990.
 The games grew less fun for him, and he simply stopped going.
-Barry left with a bitter taste in his mouth, as the Lakers never said goodbye to him or thanked him for seven seasons of great memories for the fans.
-In 2007, he refused an invitation to attend a 20-year reunion of the Lakers 1987 championship when the Lakers denied his request for $2,000 and an airplane ticket, even though he would have had to fly across the country.
+Barry left bitter, and he said the Lakers never said goodbye.
+In 2007, he refused an invitation to attend a 20-year reunion of the Lakers 1987 championship when the Lakers denied his request for $2,000 and an airplane ticket.
+In 2014, sportswriter Jeff Pearlman said that Barry "saw himself as a bigger piece of the 'Showtime' puzzle than people want to give him credit for".